civboot/civboot/README.md

 This is the fundamental question of Civboot, a project which aims to reduce the tools and knowledge necessary to bootstrap modern civilization as much as possible.
-It is important to point out early that a Civboot does _not_ contain everything required to build or support Civilization such as food, clothing or a bed; in the same way as a bootstrapper for an operating system does not contain all the bells and whistles of the operating system itself.
+It is important to point out early that a Civboot does _not_ contain everything required to build or support civilization such as food, clothing or a bed; in the same way as a bootstrapper for an operating system does not contain all the bells and whistles of the operating system itself.
 A Civboot only contains the tools and knowledge necessary to build computers and itself.